openweb3-io/miniapps/apps/docs/platform/creating-new-app.md

 ### Applying

-When HTTPS link is received, it must be used in a previously created Telegram bot.
-Telegram supports several ways to install this link:
+When HTTPS link is received, it must be used in a previously created Openweb3 bot.
+Openweb3 supports several ways to install this link:

 - **For the bot menu button**.
 Then every user who will enter a dialogue with the bot will be able to open its "menu" in the form of a developed application.
-- **For Telegram Mini Apps application**.
+- **For Openweb3 Mini Apps application**.
 Then the application will open only if the user follows the link in format `https://t.me/{mybot}/{myapp}`.
 In this case, user can avoid joining a dialogue with the bot.